matigo/streams/README.md

 You will need:

 * a web server running Apache 2.4.x and PHP 7.0 or newer
-* MySQL 5.7 or above (MariaDB 10.x is supported)
+* MySQL 5.7 or above, ideally 8.0 or newer (MariaDB 10.x is supported)

 ## LAMP Configuration Notes

 ### Linux Notes
-This code has been tested to run on Ubuntu Server 16.04 LTS, though it should run on any version of Linux released in the last 5 years.
+This code has been tested to run on Ubuntu Server 18.04 LTS, though it should run on any version of Linux released in the last 5 years.
 Your mileage may very.
 Test often.
 Test well.

 ### Apache Notes